VinhNguyenHoang/devops-practice/README.md

-# cellphones
+# devops-practice

-My playground to test ideas and stuffs!
+My playground to test ideas and practice devops!